 Potential Complications Associated with CDG

 Individuals with CDG may be at risk of complications, depending on their CDG type and affected systems.
-Complications can have unique signs, which you can identify and seek emergency medical care—for more information, speak to your health provider or see resources such as [link to mayo clinic booklet].
+Complications can have unique signs, which you can identify and seek emergency medical care—for more information, speak to your health provider or see resources such as the Mayo Clinic Patient Education booklets.
 Details of some of these complications, and what they are, are listed below (obtained from Mayo Clinic Booklet).

 Blood Clot Blocking a Blood Vessel (Thrombosis)